 Meandering rivers are common throughout New Zealand.
 They typically contain only one channel.
 The rivers are relatively slow flowing, and have pronounced bends, which are called meanders.
 The meanders are formed when moving water erodes material from the outside of a bend, and deposits it on the inside, creating a snaking pattern as the river flows downstream.

 Marlborough and Canterbury are well known for their braided rivers, which are glacial in origin.
 A braided river is one that, over some part of its length, flows in multiple channels across an alluvial-gravel fan.
 These fans can be very wide, potentially stretching over areas several kilometres wide.
 Braided rivers have been classified as naturally uncommon ecosystems 4446 that have an endangered threat status 4447 due to significant degradation and ecosystem modification over the last 50 years.

 Braided rivers amount to much more than just the braids that can be seen from above: the gravel riverbed can be several metres deep.
 Surface water continually moves down through the gravel, connecting and mixing with the groundwater below, such as occurs along the lower Selwyn River in Canterbury.
 The level of the groundwater rises as a result of the inputs from the river and then may appear across the flood plain as small springs.
 The channels have a tendency to move around, because of the variability of the flow of water and supply of sediment to the river system.
-Together the river, floodplain and groundwater make up a complex three dimensional environment, which is constantly changing.
+Together the river, floodplain and groundwater make up a complex three dimensional ecosystem, which is constantly changing.

 A ‘lake’ is defined in the RMA as ‘a body of fresh water which is entirely or nearly surrounded by land’.